 - First month: As the healing process continues, the patient will notice a gradual improvement in the appearance of the surgical area.
 The swelling, bruising, and pain will begin to subside.
 The patient should continue to follow post-operative instructions and avoid any activities that could cause injury or harm to the surgical area.

 - Long-term: The final result of the cosmetic surgery will be visible after some months, but the patient should avoid exposing the surgical area to sun, and other harmful agents, or heavy-duty physical activity as advised by the surgeon.
 The patient should also be careful to maintain a healthy lifestyle, including a balanced diet and regular exercise, to maintain the best results.

-It’s important to note that recovery times may vary, but it’s important to have realistic expectations about the time required for recovery, and be patient during the healing process.
-It’s also important to follow the surgeon’s post-operative instructions closely and to contact the surgeon if there are any concerns or complications during the recovery process.
+Recovery times may vary, but it’s important to have realistic expectations about the time required for recovery, and be patient during the healing process.
+Follow the surgeon’s post-operative instructions closely and to contact the surgeon if there are any concerns or complications during the recovery process.

 Becoming a cosmetic surgeon typically requires a significant investment of time and dedication.
 The path to becoming a cosmetic surgeon typically involves the following steps:

 - Undergraduate education: You will need to complete a bachelor’s degree in a field such as biology, chemistry, or pre-med.